oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-hub-models/hub_a/readme.md

 - Public Load Balancer (LBaaS)

 #### Specifications and considerations:
-- Segmentation of the network traffic and higher throughput rate.
+- Segmentation of network traffic and increased throughput: ensures efficient traffic management and higher data transfer rates.
-- Visibility into the source of the inbound traffic on the **DMZ-FW**.
+- Visibility into Inbound traffic source on **DMZ-FW**: enables detailed control over traffic entering the Hub VCN.
 - SSL Decryption Policy configuration on **DMZ-FW** to allow inspect SSL traffic before sending it to the Public Load Balancer (note: even though **DMZ-FW** is in a public subnet, it hasn't public interface, it has only single private interface with private IP address).
 - Higher cost compared to the **[Hub B](/addons/oci-hub-models/hub_b/readme.md)** model: 2 x price of the OCI Network Firewall.
 <br>